Where does CBD oil come from and what methods are used to obtain it

 CBD oil contains CBD cannabinoid, which is the active ingredient of Cannabis Sativa.
 Cannabinoids are lipophilic, fat-soluble molecules that bind to cannabinoid receptors in cells and trigger various cellular changes.
 Generally speaking, cannabinoids are divided into two groups: endocannabinoids (naturally occurring in humans and animals) and phytocannabinoids (found in cannabis and other plants).
 CBD cannabinoids are so effective because they have the same composition as endocannabinoids (cannabinoids that the body produces itself).
 The body recognizes the CBD cannabinoid as its own and freely accepts it.

 Endocannabinoids in our body are used for communication between cells, tissues and organs.
 They act similar to braking mechanisms (SOS mechanisms) that calm our nervous system and make sure that our cells do not overload.
 This can happen primarily in times of severe stress, or when we are sick or in pain.
-During such times our body does not produce a sufficient amount of endocannabinoids and we can help with additional phytocannabinoids that are present in CBD oil.
+During such times our body does not produce a sufficient amount of endocannabinoids and we can help with additional phytocannabinoids that are present in full spectrum CBD oil.

 Best researched spheres of CBD oil effects